CLI Reference for ETLs

 Example

-Initialize ETL with code that computes MD5 of the object.
+Initialize an ETL that computes the MD5 hash of an object.

 $ cat code.py